Enjoy an easy, delicious Peach Cobbler made with flaky Pillsbury pie crusts, sweet peaches, warm spices. The perfect Southern classic dessert!

 - Preheat oven to 350 degrees.

-- Layer your baking dish with two buttered pie crusts.
+- Layer a medium-size baking dish with two buttered pie crusts.

 - Allow to rest for 10-15 minutes before serving.